Mouna Esmaeilzadeh

-Mouna Esmaeilzadeh (مونا اسماعیل زاده; born April 15, 1980) is an Iranian medical doctor, neuroscientist, entrepreneur and TV personality.
+Mouna Esmaeilzadeh (مونا اسماعیلزاده; born April 15, 1980) is an Iranian medical doctor, neuroscientist, entrepreneur, and TV personality.
 She has a Ph.D. in neuroscience from Stockholm Brain Institute at Karolinska Institutet in Stockholm.
-Her expertise and know-how has been covered on Swedish national television where she's invited to talk about science, technology, neuroscience and investments/entrepreneurship.
-The previous secretary of the Nobel Committee Alf Lindberg, said that Esmaeilzadeh is one of the leading authorities within the "future of health".
+Her expertise and know-how has been covered on Swedish national television where she's invited to talk about science, technology, neuroscience, and investments/entrepreneurship.
+The previous secretary of the Nobel Committee, Alf Lindberg, said that Esmaeilzadeh is one of the leading authorities within the "future of health".
 She was awarded the "MENSA award of the Year" as well as the "Fact-based Optimist of the Year Award" which was handed out in partnership with Google by Warp Institute, amongst many other awards and recognitions.

 Biography

 Mouna Esmaeilzadeh was born in Tehran.
 Barely surviving a dramatic journey as a refugee, she grew up outside Stockholm, Sweden with her family from the age of three.
-Her older brother is Saeid Esmaeilzadeh.
-She is married to Danish serial-entrepreneur Rasmus Ingerslev who is one of the founders of Barry's Bootcamp.
+Her older brothers are Saeid Esmaeilzadeh and Hamid Esmaeilzadeh.
+She had previously been married to Danish serial-entrepreneur Rasmus Ingerslev who is one of the founders of Barry's Bootcamp.

 Esmaeilzadeh began her academic career studying philosophy at Stockholm University and completed her master's degree in Philosophy at University of Oslo.
 She went on to study medicine at Karolinska Institutet receiving her medical license in 2005 and her Ph.D. in neuroscience in 2011 specializing in PET-imaging and the dopamine system in the brain.
 Her thesis was written at the Department of Clinical Neuroscience at Karolinska Institutet and had the title of "Towards a novel treatment of Huntington's Disease".
 During her doctorate studies in Neuroscience, she founded the first Philosophical Club at the Karolinska Institute.